marcopra/RoboMaster-AI-Challenge-Simulator-2D/docs/develop.md

 ### 2. Parallel matches

-Multiple simultaneous matches at the ``kernal'' level, so that you don't have to dedicate multiple processes, which can improve learning speed
+Multiple simultaneous matches at the ``kernel'' level, so that you don't have to dedicate multiple processes, which can improve learning speed

 ### 3. Online matchmaking